 His eyes cracked open.
 "There is?"

 "Mm-hmm.
 I don't think you should go, though."
-He protested instantly, so I put my hand over his mouth.
+He protested instantly, but I put my hand over his lips.
 "Just listen first," I said.
 "I know how much he meant to you.
-But I only think you shouldn't go because you're not up for it.
-And right now, you can barely sit up."
+But you're not up for it.
+You can barely sit up."

 "That doesn't matter."